M4NU5/Personal_Website/content/blog/tech/deploy-jellyfin-on-kubernetes/index.md

 > Full arr stack is deployed with a helm chart and a `values.yaml` drives your customisations.
 > Little preprep required with configuring cert-manager + SMB share but that's below :D
 ---

+# Why?

+Is what I imagine the first question to pop into your head, why on so many levels did you do this.
+Well if you are interested in my rant about [why kubernetes](/blog/tech/migrating-from-docker-to-kubernetes/), it will bring you up to speed.

+The why I'm answering here is what version of Kubernetes did I go for and that would be **k3s** a lightweight, batteries included kubernetes deployment that allows me to sink my teeth in without drowning in platform engineering for the next few years. k3s will allow me to learn the ins and outs of Kubernetes so I can shoot myself in the foot on my own time! (cry)

 # Prerequisites
 Let's start with **Installing k3s**